-Refer to notes 25 and 26 to the consolidated financial statements
+Refer to notes 24 and 25 to the consolidated financial statements

 The Group tested the amounts of properties for sale under development and properties for sale for impairment.
-These impairment tests are significant to our audit because the balances of properties for sale under development and properties for sale of approximately HK\$544,319,000 and HK\$204,464,000, respectively, as at 31 December 2022 and the impairment loss of approximately HK\$104,322,000 for the year then ended are material to the consolidated financial statements.
+These impairment tests are significant to our audit because the balances of properties for sale under development and properties for sale of approximately HK\$429,961,000 and HK\$190,905,000, respectively, as at 31 December 2023 and reversal of impairment loss of properties for sale under development of approximately HK\$9,789,000 for the year then ended are material to the consolidated financial statements.
 In addition, the Group's impairment tests involve application of judgements and are based on estimates.